Instant Mathura Peda

 -

-Heat ghee: Warm ghee in a heavy-bottomed pan on low flame.
+Heat ghee: Warm ghee in a heavy-bottomed pan on a low flame.

 -

-Roast milk powder: Add milk powder and roast it gently on low heat, stirring continuously to avoid burning.
-The milk powder will slowly change color from cream to golden brown and release a nutty aroma.
+Roast milk powder: Add milk powder and roast it gently on low - medium heat, stirring continuously to avoid burning.
+The milk powder will slowly change color from cream to golden brown, releasing a nutty aroma.
+Add cardamom powder.

 -